Updated on: 11/14/2019

-Over the past few days a number of pedestrians have been killed or seriously wounded in the Greater Seattle area because of reckless decisions made by drivers.
+Over the past few days a number of people have been killed or seriously injured in pedestrian accidents in the Greater Seattle area because of reckless decisions made by drivers.

 In Renton a 17-year-old boy was killed by a 16-year-old driver who fled the scene.
 The 17-year-old was pronounced dead on Tuesday morning.
 Descriptions of the vehicle, which turned out to be a Dodge Magnum, led the victim’s brother to give a Facebook photo of the 16-year-old to the police.
 The driver was arrested.